influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.6/other_installation/google_marketplace.md

 ### Next steps

-Read through the [InfluxDB Getting Started guide](/platform/introduction/getting-started) for an introduction to InfluxDB and the larger InfluxData platform.
+For an introduction to InfluxDB database and the InfluxData Platform, see [Getting started with InfluxDB](/platform/introduction/getting-started).